sirflyingv/hexlet-git/INFO.md

 git is awesome111
 new line

-YES INDEED
+YES INDEED! less keep it onlye here

-WIDE PEEPO
+WIDE PEEPO <-only that

-YES INDEEEEED!!!!

-AM
+YES INDEEEEED  kepp it and here